timm/lisp/README.md

 GOT::master someplace/lisp 1>
 ```

-At this point you can CNTRL-D to exit or `cd src/test` to run some unit
+At this point you can CTRL-D to exit or `cd src/test` to run some unit
 tests to get a feel for this code.